PandelisT/my_mood_diary_fullstack/README.md

 **When running docker-compose.yml**

+1. Build the Docker Image:

+   `docker build --tag mood_app_main .`

-To build using docker-compose, run:
+2. To run the app using docker-compose, run:
    `docker-compose up`

-To tear down, run:
+3. To tear down, run:
    `docker-compose down -v `
    (-v removes the volumes as well)

 **Automatic Testing**